annakthrnlee/FIFA_World_Cup/DATABASE_Segment_week_1.md

 *[FIFA Videogame Players](
 https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset?select=players_22.csv)*

-*A Teams references table was created taking two columns from FIFA Videogame Players and pasting it into a blank csv.*
+*A Teams references table was created taking two columns from FIFA Videogame Players and pasting it into a blank csv.
+This is unecessary for final project and will change for next week.*

+**To Do for Segment 2 (Database)**

+1. Finalize datasets.
+2. Update ERD to reflect finalized dataset.
+3. Finalize load of datasets into Postgres.
+4. Use SQL to join tables into one table.
+5. Connect Postgres tables to machine learning model using Python "pd.read_sql_query".
+6. Update screenshots and snapshots on GitHub.
+7. Update Week 2 Database md file.